Cox & Kings: 19th century onwards

 Cox & Co grew through the 18th and 19th centuries.
-Timely alliances with the great banking families such as the Hammerlseys and Greenwoods secured an established position in London, and by the end of the 19th century, most regiments used Cox & Co as their agents.
+Timely alliances with the great banking families such as the Hammersleys and Greenwoods secured an established position in London, and by the end of the 19th century, most regiments used Cox & Co as their agents.
 As the empire grew, Cox & Co met the demand for officers to be looked after.
 The company set up five branches in India between 1905 and 1911.

 At the start of World War I, Cox & Co employed some 180 staff, of which one third joined the army.
 During the war some 250,000 men were on their books, 50,000 cheques were cleared a day and a special department was set up to deal with the influx of American soldiers in 1917.
 By the end of the war, some 4,500 people worked for the firm.
 Cox & Co suffered a downturn in business as a result of the end of the war in 1918.

 After the war, Cox & Co. expanded to Alexandria and Egypt (1919 and 1920) and Rangoon (1921).
 In October 1922, Cox & Co bought Henry S. King Bank, which had a large network of branches in India.
 They also moved into new offices in Pall Mall.
 However, in 1923, still suffering from the 1918 downturn, Cox & Kings was forced to sell to Lloyds Bank.

 During the 1930s, Lloyds sold its Indian interests to Grindlays Bank, who also took the travel and shipping agencies, which continued to flourish in India.